 Millions more to improve Wandsworth’s roads and pavements

-Last year £3m was spent laying new pavements and resurfacing local residential roads and last night (Thursday) councillors approved a further £3m investment in the coming financial year.
+Last year, £3m was spent laying new pavements and resurfacing local residential roads and this year another £3m will be invested.

-This means that in the run up to April 2021, at least two dozen roads around the borough will be resurfaced ensuring safer journeys for cyclists and motorists.
-In total £2m will be spent giving 26 residential roads an upgrade.
+This means that between now and April 2020, more than two dozen roads across the borough will be resurfaced ensuring safer journeys for cyclists and motorists.
+In total, £2m will be spent giving 26 residential roads an upgrade.

-Included in the proposed programme of carriageway resurfacing works are the following:
+Included in the programme of carriageway resurfacing works are the following:

 Annual London wide surveys consistently show that Wandsworth has some of the best maintained roads and pavement in the capital